5 cannabis facts for your grandparents

 6. Cannabis is fun

 Okay, we lied — there are six facts.
 This last one may be a bit subjective, but the fact is, cannabis is popular for another reason — it’s fun.
 This is mainly because of its ability to cause euphoria and laughter, make food more delicious, and movies funnier.
-For your grandparents, using cannabis as a couple can be a great way to get closer and have fun together, and can also help pass the time in and enjoy retirement.
+For your grandparents, using cannabis as a couple can be a great way to get closer and have fun together, and can also help pass the time in and enjoy retirement, proving cannabis effectiveness in elderly people in more ways than you could imagine.

 Speaking to your grandparents about cannabis may be awkward and a bit strange, but there are more than enough reasons that you can give them for how marijuana can improve their lives, or at the very least, why they shouldn’t be scared of it.
 And besides, who loves you more than your grandparents?
-They’re bound to listen.
+They’re bound to listen your cannabis information for beginners.

 And they’re not alone in having “the talk.”
-The image of cannabis today may be more tied to the younger generation, but your grandparents’ generation is also increasingly open to taking part.
+The image of cannabis today may be more tied to the younger generation, but your grandparents’ generation is also increasingly open to taking part despite cannabis misconceptions.

-According to a recent survey, 80% of adults over the age of 55 said that while they have not used cannabis or cannabis-derived products in the past year, they would be interested in trying them.
+According to a recent survey, 80% of adults over the age of 55 said that while they have not used cannabis or cannabis-derived products in the past year, they would be interested in trying them to explore the benefits of cannabis.

 The survey also found that the 55-64 age group believe more than any other age group that cannabis should be legalized.
-Another study from February found that marijuana legalization has contributed to a 75% increase in cannabis use among Americans over the age of 65.
+Another study while exploring cannabis knowledge from February found that marijuana legalization has contributed to a 75% increase in cannabis use among Americans over the age of 65.

 That may be a bit younger than your grandparents, but the baby boomer generation that helped popularize cannabis use across the country is now in its 70s, and many of them are rediscovering marijuana.